stevevillardi/lmda-composer/docs/04-api-reference.md

 ### CSRF Token

 All POST/PUT/DELETE requests require a CSRF token.
-The extension obtains this token by making a request to a dummy endpoint.
+The extension obtains this token from a content-script XHR executed in the portal page.

 **Endpoint:**
 ```